KostaDakic/MATRIX/README.md

 This project implements a multi-camera multiview system designed to generate detection and tracking datasets using eight drones in an Unreal Engine environment.
 The drones, controlled via the AirSim plugin by Microsoft, fly randomly and capture images, creating a rich dataset for computer vision tasks.

-The dataset with 1000 timesteps, 40 pedestrians on a 30mx30m area can be downloaded [here](https://drive.google.com/file/d/1hSB72MSPQLEIL-9Hb0DoBnD5kyBjIHeF/view?usp=sharing).
+The dataset with 1000 timesteps, 40 pedestrians on a 30m x 30m area can be downloaded [here](https://drive.google.com/file/d/1hSB72MSPQLEIL-9Hb0DoBnD5kyBjIHeF/view?usp=sharing).

+The Unreal Engine environment can be made available upon request to build your own version.
+Contact: kosta.dakic@outlook.com

 ## Features